-PRESTIGE CLASSES OF AL-QADIM
+PRESTIGE CLASSES OF AL-QADIM Champion of the second secon

 he Land of Fate, AL-QADIM, is a place of high adventure, and those who choose to live there pursue its secrets and its favor in many different ways.
 The following prestige classes illustrate just a few of the options available to characters in this fabled land.